atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 .
 1^5
 %
-apprehensions with regard to his coming to town, which prevented Mrs. Selby from giving her husband the informa r tion he mentioned. — She did not choose to have her pleasures interrupted by Ms presence. w
+apprehensions with regard to his coming to town, which prevented Mrs. Selby from giving her husband the informa r tion he mentioned. --She did not choose to have her pleasures interrupted by Ms presence. w
 Mr. Selby fet all night by the fide of his Fanny, and all night did she continue raving about her brother, about Lumley, and about her father.
 V